nfugal/bastion/README.md

 ## Security

 The bastion does not utilize a firewall itself.
-Take care of that another way, on the host, at the edge, etc.
+Take care of that another way, on the Docker host, at the edge, etc.

 Users can't do much on the bastion after hardening.
-I'm happy to incorporate suggestions for making this better.
+If you see a way to improve the hardness, let me know.

+## Build the image yourself

-## To build the image yourself
+You can build the image yourself with the following commands:

-Run the following commands to build the docker image before running `docker run`

 	git clone https://github.com/nfugal/bastion.git
 	docker build -t nfugal/bastion bastion

+With that done, you can use the `docker run` command above.

 ## Credits

 Thanks to [chentmin](https://github.com/chentmin/bastion) for the original work.
+My version relies heavily on theirs.

-This bastion is based on [Alpine](https://hub.docker.com/_/alpine/) Linux 3.
+This bastion is based on [Alpine Linux v3](https://hub.docker.com/_/alpine/).

-Security harden script is modified based on [this](https://github.com/gliderlabs/docker-alpine/issues/56#issuecomment-125777140)
+Security harden script is based on and modified from [this](https://github.com/gliderlabs/docker-alpine/issues/56#issuecomment-125777140)